Return to Home

 Why it feels wrong

 Rebalancing requires you to sell assets that are doing well (winners) and buy assets that are struggling (losers).
-Psychologically, this is painful.
+Psychologically, this is painful - it goes against our natural tendency to chase performance.

 Why it works